 Treatment of income if the individual is a member of a couple

-For the purposes of FTB Part A and CCB, if an individual is a member of a couple, their ATI for a tax year includes their partner's (1.1.P.30) ATI for that year.
+For the purposes of FTB Part A, if an individual is a member of a couple, their ATI for a tax year includes their partner's (1.1.P.30) ATI for that year.
 The same rule applies for the 6-month period beginning on the day of the child's delivery for SBP.

 Example: William and Erica receive FTB Part A and FTB Part B. William is self-employed and has an ATI of $5,500 per year and Erica has an ATI of $45,500 per year.
 Erica works part-time and is the primary carer (1.1.P.120) of the children.
-Their entitlement to FTB Part A and CCB is worked out using their combined income of $51,000.
-Their entitlement to FTB Part B is however calculated on William's income of $5,500 a year.
-This is because whereas Erica is the primary carer, William is the lower income earner.
+Their entitlement to FTB Part A and CCS is worked out using their combined income of $51,000.
+Their entitlement to FTB Part B is calculated on William's income of $5,500 a year.
+This is because William is the lower income earner.

-Income year used for the assessment - FTB & CCB only
+Income year used for the assessment - FTB & CCS only

 Reasonable estimate of income

 If the individual has estimated their family income, Centrelink must determine if the estimate is reasonable.
-If it is determined by Centrelink that the estimate is not reasonable the individual has no entitlement to receive FTB by instalment or CCB as reduced fees at more than the zero rate.
-The individual may still be eligible for FTB after the end of the financial year or CCB after the end of the current or following financial year when their actual ATI is known.
+If it is determined by Centrelink that the estimate is not reasonable, the individual has no entitlement to receive FTB by instalment or CCS.
+The individual may still be eligible for FTB after the end of the financial year or CCS after the end of the current or following financial year when their actual ATI is known.

 Act reference: FA(Admin)Act section 20 Determination of rate may be based on estimate, indexed estimate or indexed actual income, section 28A Variation of instalment entitlement determination where estimate of an amount is not reasonable, section 67DB Determinations when adjusted taxable income is not known

 Income to be used when an individual dies during an income year